ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 engine_allow_multiple_ticks_per_frame |  | Default: true<br>When the client is catching up in low frame rate situations, should we run tick more than once a frame? engine_client_tick_pad_enable |  | Default: false<br>
 engine_cpu_info_extended |  | Default: <br>CPU the engine is running on.
-engine_low_latency_sleep_after_client_tick | release | Default: false<br>When r_low_latency is enabled, this moves the low latency sleep on tick frames to happen after client simulation. engine_max_resource_system_update_time |  | Default: 5<br>
+engine_enable_frametime_warnings |  | Default: true<br>Enable framerate-related warnings, such as sv_long_frame_ms.
+Disabling warnings is useful when running in situations such a debug where a slow frame rate is expected engine_low_latency_sleep_after_client_tick | release | Default: false<br>When r_low_latency is enabled, this moves the low latency sleep on tick frames to happen after client simulation. engine_max_resource_system_update_time |  | Default: 5<br>
 engine_no_focus_sleep | a | Default: 20<br>